cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab1/index.md

-# Lab 1: Getting start with the basics
+# Lab 1: Getting started with the basics

-This is just a starting point to use `[IasCable](https://github.com/cloud-native-toolkit/iascable)`.
+As a starting point use `[IasCable](https://github.com/cloud-native-toolkit/iascable)`.

 ## 1. The `IasCable` framework

-Let us have first a look the basic components of the `IasCable` framework.
+Let us look at the basic components of the `IasCable` framework.

 ### [Bill of Material](../../../apply/bill-of-material-reference/) and [Modules](https://modules.cloudnativetoolkit.dev/)

-The IasCable uses a [`Bill of Material`](../../../apply/bill-of-material-reference/) and [`Modules`](https://modules.cloudnativetoolkit.dev/)(from the [Technology Zone Accelerator Toolkit project](https://github.com/cloud-native-toolkit/software-everywhere)), which you need to understand.
-These two parts are the heart of the framework we could say to realize the objective to  build an installable component infrastructure based on components from a catalog of available modules.
+The IasCable uses a [`Bill of Material`](../../../apply/bill-of-material-reference/) and [`Modules`](https://modules.cloudnativetoolkit.dev/)(from the [TechZone Accelerator Toolkit](https://github.com/cloud-native-toolkit/software-everywhere)), this is an important point to understand.
+Bill of Material (BOM) and Modules are the heart of the framework to realize the objective to  build an installable component infrastructure based on components from a catalog of available modules.

 > Please visit the linked resources for more details.

-Simplified we can say a `BOM` is specified by modules it uses, variables you can define and providers you can define.
+In a simplified way, we can say a `BOM` is specified by modules it uses, variables you can define and providers you can define.
 In addition you have the option to use variables and providers definitions related to a `BOM` specification.
 It is good to know that Modules can have dependencies to other modules, if this is the case the related modules will be included by the framework, as far as I understand.

-Simplified we can say a [BOM is specified](../../../apply/bill-of-material-reference/#bom-spec) by modules it uses.
+We can simply say a [BOM is specified](../../../apply/bill-of-material-reference/#bom-spec) by modules it uses.
 In addition you have the option to use variables and providers definitions related to a BOM specification.
-It is good to know that Modules can have dependencies to other modules, if this is the case the related modules will be included by the framework, as far as I understand.
+It is good to know that Modules can have dependencies to other modules, if this is the case, the related modules will be included by the framework, as far as I understand.

 Here is a simplified overview diagram of the dependencies: